ArnavJ14/ArnavJ14/README.md

 - 👋 Hi, I’m @ArnavJ14
-- 🌱 I’m currently learning studying at the University of Pennsylvania
+- 🌱 I’m currently studying at the University of Pennsylvania (Majoring in CIS)
 - 📫 How to reach me: arnavjhaveri@gmail.com

 <!---